neumannd/HBM_tools/README.md

 # HBM-Tools

 These are some tools that I used to process HBM and HBM-ERGOM data.

 Please be aware that the format of HBM binary restart files changed over time.
 Therefore, some tools are only working with specific versions of the HBM.

+This code was written by Daniel Neumann at the Leibniz-Institut for Baltic Sea Research Warnemuende (www.io-warnemuende.de/daniel-neumann.html).
+The work was done within the project MeRamo (funded by BMVI, FKZ 50EW1601).